Custom Playbooks Workflow¶

 Summary¶

-Playbooks encode your methodology into repeatable, shareable YAML files:
+Playbooks encode your methodology into repeatable, shareable YAML or plain-text files:

 - Consistency -- every team member runs the same assessment steps in the same order